Wildlife Damage Inspection Training Course

 Inspection Work is Dangerous

 First, inspections can be incredibly dangerous.
 A quality inspection frequently requires you to climb a ladder, scale a roof, crawl in an attic (and you may not know exactly what you are crawling through), negotiate a cluttered basement, and respect difficult clients, not to mention the possibility of getting close and personal with an animal.
 Physical fitness is a must.
 You don’t have to be a professional athlete, but you must be coordinated and able to lift yourself up an attic entrance while remembering that you can only step on the studs.
 You must be able to carry and manipulate a heavy ladder.
 People have died and become severely injured while performing animal damage control work, which includes inspections.

 Animal damage inspectors also expose themselves to the risk of biological hazards.
 Animals carry a variety of diseases that can be transmitted to humans through bites, feces, urine, and parasites such as fleas.
 The photo shows worms that emerged from a dead opossum.
 One problem is how little we know about zoonotic diseases (animal-borne diseases that are transmitted to humans).
 Medical doctors will continue to learn more but that may be because more and more people will be exposed as they work in the animal damage control field.
 In other words, medicine may advance because people like you are the guinea pigs on whom they learn more.
-To learn more about diseases visit http://icwdm.com/diseases.
+To learn more about diseases visit Diseases on this site.
 If you considering wildlife damage control as a career, strongly consider getting the prophylactic rabies vaccine.
 Talk to your doctor about whether or not you are a good candidate for the protection.

 You don’t have to be a rocket scientist to perform a quality animal damage inspection, but you do need to follow proper safety rules.
 And even then, following the safety rules may still result in injury or disease or worse.